piximi/documentation/piximi-documentation/hyperparameters.md

 # Hyperparameters

-A hyperparameter are configuration variables that control the learning process for deep learning models in Piximi.
+Hyperparameters are configuration variables that control the learning process for deep learning models in Piximi.
 When a model is trained on your data, the neural network can internally learn and update its **own** parameters to yield the desired output.
 However, hyperparameters cannot be estimated by the model itself from the training data and requires user intuition to set.

 Determining the best hyperparameter for a given problem can be difficult to define as every problem is different.
-Below, we introduce hyperparameters in Piximi and some considerations in selecting a value.
-Ultimately, the goal of hyperparameter selection is to tune the hyperparameters that result in the best performing predictions.
+Below, we introduce the hyperparameters available in Piximi and offer some considerations in selecting a value.
+Ultimately, the goal of hyperparameter selection is to tune the hyperparameters that result in the best performing predictions on your data.

 ```{tip}
 For an interactive example of how hyperparameter changes can influence classification, see the <a href="https://playground.tensorflow.org/" target="_blank">Tensorflow Playground example</a>.